balder-dev/balder/doc/source/basics/configuration.rst

 BalderPlugin object
 ===================

-You can also influence the mechanism of balder by developing balder plugins.
-For this balder has a global plugin object that allows to interact with different callbacks.
-This helps you to influence the mechanism of the balder system.
+You can also influence the mechanism of Balder by developing Balder plugins.
+For this Balder has a global plugin object that allows to interact with different callbacks.
+This helps you to influence the mechanism of the Balder system.

 .. note::
     The plugin section is still under development.
 We will integrate and add new callbacks soon!